Charles Ingram: Who Wants to Be a Millionaire? scandal

-By the time Ingram had finished his run, producers were suspicious enough that a search was performed on him.
-Ingram’s hair, clothing and shoes were searched, however the method of cheating used meant nothing incriminating was found on his person.
-After he left the set, the show's production company, Celador, were tipped off by the show's producers of the assumed irregularities occurring within the quiz and suspended the jackpot payout to investigate the matter.
-At the same time, the show's presenter, Chris Tarrant, overheard that the Ingrams had been arguing, despite Ingram's success, moments before Tarrant joined them in their dressing room for champagne; another member of the production team also noted a similar thought about the couple's behaviour.
-While reviewing the recording, the production team made a connection between Ingram's answers and coughs coming from one of the waiting contestants, lecturer Tecwen Whittock; in another instance, the coughing came from Ingram's wife while she was in the audience.
-Based on this evidence, all three were accused of cheating, and the matter handed over to police to investigate further.
+After Ingram had won the £1 million, producers were suspicious enough that a search was performed on him.
+His hair, clothing, and shoes were searched; however, the method of cheating used meant that nothing incriminating was found on his person.
+After he left the set, the show's production company, Celador, were tipped off by the show's producers of the assumed irregularities within the episode, and they suspended the jackpot payout to investigate the matter.
+At the same time, the show's presenter, Chris Tarrant, overheard that the Ingrams had been arguing, despite Charles's success, moments before Tarrant joined them in their dressing-room for champagne; another member of the production team also noted a similar thought about the couple's behaviour.
+While reviewing the recording, the production team made a connection between Ingram's answers and coughs coming from one of the waiting contestants, Tecwen Whittock; for one question, the coughing came from Ingram's wife Diana whilst she was in the audience.
+Based on this evidence, all three were accused of cheating, and the matter was handed over to the police to investigate further.
 Whittock and the Ingrams were eventually charged with "procuring the execution of a valuable security by deception".